 Children with autism spectrum disorder often have challenges in social communication and with restrictive and repetitive behaviors that can interfere with daily functioning.
 Without intervention, these impairments can persist over time and lead to worsened child and family outcomes.
-For Latinos, the largest minority group in the United States and the fastest growing autism population, there are significant challenges to accessing autism treatments and services.
+For Latinxs, the largest minority group in the United States and the fastest growing autism population, there are significant challenges to accessing autism treatments and services.
 These challenges lead to treatment and service disparities.
 Information about autism and evidenced-based interventions has not been very accessible to Spanish-speaking immigrant families and there are many barriers to accessing key services and interventions.
-Latino immigrant parents of children with autism urgently need information, education and training on autism, key services, and evidenced-based strategies for working with their children.
+Latinx immigrant parents of children with autism urgently need information, education and training on autism, key services, and evidenced-based strategies for working with their children.

 We developed a culturally competent educational program for Latinx parents of children with autism or social communication deficits and evaluated it using a randomized control trial.
 The intervention drew from existing knowledge about autism, treatments, services and strategies and made it accessible to the Spanish speaking Latino community in a culturally competent and cost-effective way.
 For example, the curriculum was delivered by community health educators, or promotoras de salud who themselves were parents of children with autism.
 Participants were Latinx mothers of children between ages 2 and with an autism spectrum disorder (ASD) or social communication deficit.
 Participants received 14 weeks of home visits by the promotora who delivered intervention content using an interactive approach.